 KTH Joint Programme Scholarship

-The KTH Joint Programme Scholarship is awarded based on academic excellence.
-Recipients will have their tuition fee waived for the study period taken at KTH.
+The KTH Joint Programme Scholarship is available for students participating in a joint programme and covers the tuition fee for the study period spent at KTH.

-To be eligible to apply you must be a tuition-fee paying student and attend one or two semesters at KTH as part of a joint master's programme.
-Students with a conditional eligibility are welcome to apply.
+To be eligible for the scholarship you must be a fee-paying student and attend one or two semesters at KTH as part of one of the following joint programmes:

 - Management and Engineering of Environment and Energy ME3 (Erasmus+)

-KTH also has other Joint programmes, which are not covered by the KTH Joint programme scholarship.
-Students admitted to an EIT master's programme are not eligible for this scholarship.
-If you are applying to the Master's Programme in Molecular Techniques in Life Science or the Master's Programme in Turbomachinery Aeromechanical University Training (THRUST) you must apply for the scholarship according to the same instructions as for the KTH Scholarship.
-If you are applying to the Master's Programme in Mathematics, you must apply for a scholarship through Stockholm University.
+Students admitted to an EIT master's programme are not eligible for the scholarship.
+If you are applying to the master's programme in Molecular Techniques in Life Science or the master's programme in Turbomachinery Aeromechanical University Training (THRUST) you are not eligible for the Joint programme scholarship and must instead apply for the KTH Scholarship.
+If you are applying to the master's programme in Mathematics, you must apply for a scholarship through Stockholm University.

-The scholarship will be granted primarily on the basis of academic excellence.
-The selection for the KTH Joint Programme Scholarships will be based on the following criteria:
+The scholarship is awarded primarily on the basis of academic excellence and based on the following criteria:

 - The applicant's grades (GPA or equivalent)

-- The university where the applicant's bachelor's degree was awarded
+- The ranking of the university that awarded the applicant's bachelor's degree

 - Previous studies within the joint programme (students attending KTH for their second year)